 This ADC build is generally considered to be the best in the game.
 It is centered around the Fleet Footwork Keystone Rune, which gives you some safety during the laning phase with extra healing.
 Triumph is a strong choice in Slot 1 for more sustain, especially in team fights in the latter stages of a match, but some players prefer Overheal.
 The remaining two choices of the Precision Path are pretty much set in stone with Legend: Alacrity and Coup de Grace.

 As for your second Path, there are a number of choices here if you want to lean towards more damage, survivability or utility.
 Of the three we’ve gone with the middle option.
 You should absolutely consider Domination, though, if your champion can take advantage of Sudden Impact with any sort of dash, leap, blink or so on.

 - Precision - Fleet Footwork, Triumph, Legend: Alacrity, Coup de Grace

 Mid / AP

-Understandably, you start with the Sorcery Path for spellcasters.
+Understandably, it’s worth starting with the Sorcery Path for spellcasters if you’re new to the role.
 The Keystone is actually quite a contentious choice between Summon Aery and Arcane Comet, though the former offers more reliable damage so it gets the pick here.
 The next three choices are no-brainers to give you some added mana regen, cooldown reduction and a burn effect on your spells.

 Precision is the best choice for your second Path as it offers up some very handy extra damage and sustain.